bll123/tcl-awthemes/README.txt

   tclsh demottk.tcl winxpblue -ttkscale 2.0 -fontscale 0.7
   # scaled styling
   tclsh demoscaled.tcl winxpblue

+7.9 (2020-4-12)
+   - winxpblue: fixed minor focus color issues (entry, combobox).
+   - fixed incorrect scrollbar background color.
+   - button: added state {active focus} (for breeze).
+   - entry: added ability to set graphics.
+   - notebook: added hover, disabled graphics.
+   - combobox: graphics will be set if entry graphics are present.
+   - combobox: readonly graphics will be set to button graphics if both entry and button graphics are present (breeze theme).
+   - menubutton: option to use button graphics for menubuttons (breeze).
+   - toolbutton: option to use button graphics for toolbuttons (breeze).
+   - 'setListBoxColors': remove borderwidth and relief settings.
+   - spinbox: graphics will be set if entry graphics are present.
+   - internal code cleanup: various theme settings have been renamed.
+   - added breeze theme (based on Maximilian Lika's breeze theme 0.8).
+   - add new helper routines to ::themeutils to set the background color and to set the focus/highlight color.
+   - awdark/awlight: no tksvg: Fixed some grip/slider colors.
+   - fix user color overrides

 7.8 (2020-3-8)
    - fix highlight background/color for text/label widgets.